-Contentious disputes will arise when men interpose on the Gospel of sovereign and particular grace.
+Contentious disputes will arise when men interpose on the gospel of sovereign and particular grace.
 Arminians are the proverbial contemnors of God’s free and particular grace.
 They rely on their delirious and inveterate conceits to obtrude upon God.
 And the gospel they affirm is a universal love of God––a real disposition of grace and saving love that is inherent in God for all mankind––including the reprobate.
-The Arminian “Christus pro omnibus” [Christ for all] is no gospel at all.
-That is because it is an ineffectual heresy that cannot, and will not ever save anyone.
+The Arminian Christus pro omnibus [Christ for all] is no gospel at all.
+That is because it is an ineffectual heresy that cannot, and will not, ever save anyone.

-Similarly, there are professing Calvinists that will propound the notion that God loves all and earnestly desires their salvation, to include those that He has decreed for hell.
+Similarly, there are professing Calvinists who will propound the notion that God loves all and earnestly desires their salvation, to include those whom He has decreed for hell.
 This “well-meant offer” notion will be cogently defined in this essay.
 For men to affirm the Reformed doctrine of election while simultaneously embracing anti-Reformed doctrine is contradictory.
 Not only is the well-meant offer notion a bastardization of the Christian faith, it is also the ill-begotten progeny of Arminianism that no Reformed Christian should ever condone.

-To combat the subterfuge of the well-meant offer, Professor David Engelsma published three editions of “Hyper-Calvinism and the Call of the Gospel.”
+To combat the subterfuge of the well-meant offer, Professor David Engelsma published three editions of Hyper-Calvinism and the Call of the Gospel.
 In this work, Engelsma carefully juxtaposes the particular grace of God with the well-meant offer and the “gemene gratie” [common grace] myth that God dispenses love and grace to all––including the reprobate.
-And he also refutes the calumnious and scurrilous charges of “hyper-Calvinism” that has been alleged against the Protestant Reformed Church which will be discussed later:
+And he also refutes the calumnious and scurrilous charges of “hyper-Calvinism” that has been alleged against the Protestant Reformed Church, which will be discussed later:

 The truth defended in this book is sovereign, particular grace in the preaching of the gospel.
 The book contends that this truth is fundamental to the theology of the Reformed faith in its entirety, that is, to scripture’s gospel of salvation by grace alone and to the authoritative confession of the gospel by the Reformed creed, the Canons of Dort… The heresy that the book exposes and condemns is the teaching that the promiscuous preaching of the gospel with its unrestricted call to all hearers to repent and believe is, in fact, the saving grace of God to all who hear the preaching, reprobate ungodly as well as the elect.
 It is the false doctrine of universal, impotent, saving grace with its comitant error that the efficacy of the saving grace of God in the preaching, and therefore the salvation of sinner, depend not on the grace of God made effectual by the Holy Spirit, but on the acceptance of an offered salvation by the sinner himself.